Ivo-Balbaert/The_Way_to_Mojo/book/26_Value ownership and lifecycle.md

 * `fn` functions instead receive *arguments as immutable references*, by default (borrowed).
 This is a memory optimization to avoid making unnecessary copies.
 This behavior is predictable and safe: called functions cannot change anything in the calling functions.

-But *reference semantics*, which also means mutable references must be allowed, for performance memory-efficiency reasons.
+*reference semantics*, which also means mutable references must be allowed, is mainly used for performance (memory-efficiency) reasons.
-The rules to ensure that are:
+The rules to ensure safe behavior are:
 1- every value has only one (exclusive) owner at any time - this is ensured by the "borrow checker", which is a process in the Mojo compiler;
     also it checks that the following conditions are satisfied:
     - multiple mutable references (inout) for the same value are forbidden